C Reactive Protein (CRP) is a protein found in the blood which when tested, gives a measure of the state of inflammation within your body.

 - Take cod liver oil, or make sure your multivitamin has at least 5000IU of Vitamin A and 1000IU of Vitamin D. In addition, some sources have found that gamma-linoleic acid (GLA) found in Evening Primrose Oil is anti-inflammatory.

-- Reduce your intake of polyunsaturated fats and transfats.
+- Reduce your intake of polyunsaturated fats and trans fats.
 This study of over 700 nurses showed that those in the highest quartile of trans fat consumption had blood levels of CRP that were 73% higher than those in the lowest quartile.
-Polyunsaturated vegetable oils are very high in Omega 6 fatty acids which directly increase the body's inflammatory hormones.
+Polyunsaturated vegetable oils are very high in Omega 6 fatty acids which directly increase the body’s inflammatory hormones.

 - Eat small amounts of dark chocolate every few days.
-This study showed that consumers of up to 1 serving (20 g) of dark chocolate every 3 days had blood serum C reactive protein concentrations that were significantly lower than non-consumers or higher consumers.
+This study showed that consumers of up to 1 serving (20 g) of dark chocolate every 3 days had blood serum C reactive protein concentrations that were significantly lower than non-consumers of higher consumers.
 These findings suggest that small doses of dark chocolate once a week or so may reduce inflammation.

 - Take CoQ10 Supplements.
-CoQ10 has been positively correlated with reduction of C Reactive Protein levels, especially when taken with supplemental Vitamin E. See this study.
+CoQ10 has been positively correlated with the reduction of C Reactive Protein levels, especially when taken with supplemental Vitamin E. See this study.

-- If you can't seem to lower inflammation by avoiding polyunsaturated oils and taking supplements, you may want to look at your diet.
-The foods most associated with inflammation include corn and corn products, pasteurized milk, gluten grains (wheat, barley, oats, rye, spelt, kamut), yeast and sugar, and the nightshade family of vegetables, including tomatoes, potatoes, peppers, and eggplant.
-Inflammation is usually accompanied with pain and stiffness.
+- If you can’t seem to lower inflammation by avoiding polyunsaturated oils and taking supplements, you may want to look at your diet.
+The foods most associated with inflammation include corn and corn products, pasteurized milk, gluten grains (wheat, barley, oats, rye, spelled, kamut), yeast and sugar, and the nightshade family of vegetables, including tomatoes, potatoes, peppers, and eggplant.
+Inflammation is usually accompanied by pain and stiffness.
 Try to track what you eat and how you feel afterward.
 That might point you to foods that are inflammatory for you.

 Other Factors that Increase CRP Levels